 Here's a useful tip: if the diameter of your product (or container) is less than 1 inch and your label is intended to wrap around it, you should probably test samples of both materials to make sure proper adhesion is achieved.
 In our experience, a wrap-around label in excess of 3 inches long is probably not going to need the extra grip - but it never hurts to test.
 We will happily provide samples for this purpose at no cost to you, so it always pays to test first before ordering.

-And of course, we're always available to discuss your specific challenges and help guide you through the various options.
+And of course, we're always available to discuss your specific challenges and help guide you through the various options for your small product labels.
 Don't hesitate to call or email us if you have any questions or concerns.
 That's what we're here for!